 Dalip Tahil: It was referring to his character in 'Qayamat Se Qayamat Tak' that Aamir Khan sang the evergreen 'Papa Kehte Hain'.
 Over the years, Tahil also had featured in 'Ram Lakhan', 'Tridev', 'Deewana' and 'Darr' among others.
 His negative role in 'Baazigar' was well appreciated.

 Even as lead actors continue to rule the roost in the film industry, a few character artists, who play small but significant roles, create a lasting impression with their acting skills.
-Veteran actor Kishore Pradhan, who was a talented character actor passed away last week (January 12, 2019), here's a tribute to these unsung heroes...
+On Tun Tun's birth anniversary, here's a tribute to these unsung heroes...